 8 Ways to Protect Against Medical Errors in Hospitals

-Posted by Rob Jenner on Oct 08, 2013 in Medical Malpractice
+Posted by Rob Jenner on October 8, 2013 in Medical Malpractice Blog Posts

 The shocking news that preventable deaths in hospitals could run as high as 210,000 to 440,000 annually begs the question: what can I do to protect myself or a loved one in the event of a hospitalization?
 If you look at the source of these deaths – infection, medication errors, delayed diagnoses or action – there are some definite steps you can take.
 The key here is to recruit a trusted friend or family member to be your advocate.
 If you are sick enough to be in the hospital, it is unlikely you are capable of being your own advocate.
-Here are some suggestions:
+Here are some suggestions from our dependable Boston medical malpractice lawyers:

 2) Be vigilant in overseeing prescribed medications: